peterorum/persist-test/readme.md

-# React project to test persisting redux while using immer, plus some other odds and ends.
+# React project to test persisting redux while using immer, plus some other odds 'n ends.